yanwenywan/typst-packages/campaign/0.1.0/template/main.typ

   _Adapted from: Cult Acolyte_
 ]

-Use of it is generally the same as the full statblock module.
+Use of it is generally the same as the full statblock module, except all commands must be prepended with the `stat` qualifier.
 The initialisation, however, has been modified to fit into another document.

 #pagebreak()